 The rules for slander and libel are straightforward:

-- If the statements in question are true, they won’t be considered defamatory 95% of the time.
-(Every so often an individual wins a slander or libel case even if the defendant reported or publicized the truth.
+- If the statements in question are true, they won’t be considered defamatory nearly all of the time.
+(Every so often an individual wins a slander or libel case even if the defendant reported the truth.
 Plus, plaintiffs can use other torts similar to defamation.)

 - In order for a statement to be libelous or slanderous, it must contain a false statement of fact.